sabiha90/cat-webapp/README.md

 <br>No parameters required.

-<br>Success 201: Display details of a random cat
+<li>Success 201: Display details of a random cat

 ```
 {